19 Must-Have Skills to Be a Proofreader

 Proofreading requires a high degree of focus.

-Although you’ll be taking frequent breaks, it’ll be necessary to maintain concentration for numerous hours during the workday if proofreading is your full-time job.
+Although you’ll be taking frequent breaks, you’ll need to maintain concentration for several hours if proofreading is your full-time job.

 If you’re constantly distracted, getting through projects will take a long time.
 So, you’re going to have to be able to hocus-pocus focus! 😊